 A significant part of polypropylene is plastic.
 Also known as Olefin, the synthetic carpet fiber is water-resistant.
 It’s ideal for areas with high moisture levels, like damp basements and outdoor settings.

 Polypropylene has a wool-like appearance, making it common in looped Berber styles.
 It’s used in looped broadloom styles where there isn’t heavy traffic.

 For optimal longevity, choose low-pile olefin carpets with a compact looped style.
 The downside of polypropylene is it attracts oils.
 It’s challenging to clean oil spills.
 For this reason, the carpet fiber isn’t ideal for dining rooms or kitchens.

 - It dries up faster than other synthetic types

-- Poor resistance to soiling
+- Poor resistance to oil stains

 Polyester is cheaper to produce than wool.
 It’s made of recycled plastics like water bottles, making it a “green” alternative.
-There are two variations of polyester.
-One type consists of recycled materials, while the other is triexta.
+There are two variations of polyester: one type consists of recycled materials, while the other is triexta.

 Best for: Budget

 - Many design and texture options are available.